d-albrecht/langium-casestudy/README.md

 - The recursive rules needed a new type of delimiters because otherwise I couldn't use "<" and ">" to compare numerical fields
 - "and", "or", "xor", "not" are no valid field names.

+## Conclusion

+Some final words:
+- The parts that worked as expected are great!
+A single definition is sufficient to generate types and a functioning parser.
+Most other compilers would have this split into several locations.
+- But the parser is limiting itself.
+If you have one terminal that can be used in several contexts you either have to change the language you're translating, or you have to change the grammar just to appeal to Langium and have to handle the mess when you ultimately travers the AST.
+At first this might seem not related, but [this video](https://www.youtube.com/watch?v=6qzWm_eoUXM) shows how an in-place sorting algorithm was implemented in a purely immutable language.
+In this case, sorting a list that isn't referenced elsewhere is fast (because under the hood, the data structures are mutated), sorting a list that is referenced elsewhere will be slower (either because the runtime has to do a deep-copy first or fallback to slower algorithms).
+But the same applies in both cases, for ROC and for Langium, the internals shouldn't (too much) affect the outer appearence/behavior.
+And if the current lexer can't do the task, then perhaps it needs to be replaced.
+- A good example for why the lexer is too "narrow-minded": take (almost) any natural language, where the same word can be used in several contexts.
+In English for example, words like "when" and "where" can start a (temporal or spacial) sub-clause ("I like parks where it isn't too loud, so that I can relax"), or they can be used to start a question ("When do we meet?").
+If you wanted to write a grammar for natural languages, you couldn't limit words to one meaning either, just because that is easier for the lexer.
+But at the same time the grammar has to still be maintainable, so using alternatives in too many places will cause the language to be a legacy language very soon as nobody wants to touch it again.